ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 6\) breadth filtering

-In its current form, the workflow is not steamlined, i.e., the user needs to do some parsing in between steps (commands will be provided) and needs to execute the scripts in the right order.
-Future versions will aim to steamline this process.
+In its current form, the workflow is not steamlined, i.e., the user needs to do parsing in between steps (commands will be provided) and also needs to execute the scripts in the right order.
+Future versions will aim to streamline this process.

 **Dependencies**